openhands-agent/pr-viewer/README.md

 # PR Viewer

-This React application allows you to view open pull requests from GitHub repositories in the OpenDevin organization.
+This React application allows you to view open pull requests from GitHub repositories in the All-Hands-AI organization.

+This software was created by [OpenHands](https://github.com/All-Hands-AI/OpenHands).

 ## Setup